Skip to main content

 This document is a specification for the Hudi's storage format along with protocols for correctly implementing readers and writers to accomplish the following goals.

-- Self-Optimized Storage - automatically handle all the table storage maintenance such as compaction, clustering, vacuuming asynchronously and in most cases non-blocking to actual data changes.
+• Self-Optimizing Storage - automatically handle all the table maintenance and optimizations such as compaction, clustering, cleaning asynchronously and in most cases non-blocking to actual data changes.

 This document is intended as reference guide for any compute engines, that aim to write/read Hudi tables, by interacting with the storage format directly.